Lachlan Turner: International career

 On 25 May 2007, Turner was selected for Australia A against Tonga at Sydney Football Stadium in Sydney.
 He scored three tries in a man-of-the-match performance.
 Despite calls from some quarters for him to be included in the Wallabies squad for the 2007 Rugby World Cup in France, the then 20-year-old winger was left at home.

 An injury to Lote Tuqiri enabled Turner to make his Test debut on 5 July 2008, starting on the wing against France in Brisbane.
-He toured with the Wallabies on the 2008 Spring tour, and played against Italy in Padova.
+He toured with the Wallabies on the 2008 Spring tour, and played against Italy in Padua.
 Turner was selected for all three 2009 June Tests and for all six matches of the 2009 Tri Nations Series.
 He toured with the Wallabies on the 2009 Spring tour but did not play any Test matches.

 In August 2010, he was recalled to the Wallabies squad following injuries to Peter Hynes and Cameron Shepherd, and when Drew Mitchell succumbed to a hamstring injury, Turner played on the wing against the All Blacks at ANZ Stadium in the Bledisloe Cup match in Sydney on 11 September 2010.
 Turner made two further Wallaby tours, in 2010 and 2011.
 He played in the wins over Italy and France in 2010, and in the win against Wales at Millennium Stadium in 2011.

 He was a member of the 2010 Rugby Sevens squad that won silver at the Delhi Commonwealth Games.